Deb Schuch, LPC, MCAT, ATR, NCC, Owner, Barn Manager, Instructor

 Sara Schuch, LPC, PATH Intl.
 Registered-level Therapeutic Riding Instructor

 Sara has been in the horse industry for over 20 years.
 She has showed in 4-H and local shows and participated in a nationally-known drill team as a youth rider.
-She is currently showing second level dressage and is working toward her USDF Bronze medal with her self-trained horse.
+She is working toward her USDF Bronze medal and actively training under a USDF gold medalist.
 She is a PATH Intl.
 Registered Therapeutic Riding Instructor, a Licensed Professional Counselor, and has an undergraduate minor in dance.
 She uses this training to assist students in physical and mental development to reach their horsemanship goals.
 Sara teaches and trains using natural dressage and balanced-seat principles and emphasizes correct biomechanics – how the bodies of horse and rider move, work together, and influence each other for effective partnership.